Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-command-and-control.md

 Detailed central control cannot keep pace with fast changes.

 **Action**
-Give subordinates clear purpose and freedom to decide how to act.
+Give subordinates a clear purpose and freedom to decide how to act.

 **Outcome**
 The force adapts quickly while pursuing one mission.